sougataghar477/Import-Image-Plane-From-URL/README.md

 4. Click on the button below and you are good to go

 ## Errors
 Sometimes there would be some images which may not be accesible due to security and server issues.If you see any image not showing up , now you know why .
-I will add an error alert soon !